Rio Hondo College logo

 Transfers to: CSU

-This course provides an overview of the modern automobile’s electrical system as related to the engine and engine-related systems.
-The theory of operation, operational characteristics, methods of problem diagnosis, and repair of the following systems are included: electronic ignition, electronic fuel injection, engine management, emission control, charging, cooling and starting.
-This course prepares the student for the Automotive Service Excellence (ASE) A8 Engine Performance test and is intended for automotive majors.
-Students with permission from the division may re-enroll only one time for certification and licensure standards.
+This course provides an overview of the 21st century automobile’s electrical system as related to the engine and engine-related systems.
+The course covers the theory of operation, operational characteristics, methods of problem diagnosis, and repair of systems including electronic ignition, electronic fuel injection, engine management, emission control, charging, cooling, and starting.
+This course prepares students for the Automotive Service Excellence (A.S.E.)
+A8 Engine Performance test, and is intended for automotive majors.
+Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.

 AUTO 160 - Upper End Engine Rebuilding and MachiningM4.0